lmarzen/blog/content/_index.md

 ### Why I Write

-There are many reasons I write.
 Writing is a powerful tool for rationalizing one's opinions.
 I write as a way to explore different points of view and share ideas I find interesting.
 I think this excerpt best summarizes my motivations for writing.

 > ...I have to write to discover what I am doing.  ...I don't know so well what I think until I see what I say; then I have to say it again.<br>
 > --- <cite>Flannery O'Connor[^oconnor1979]</cite>